lightning/bolts/03-transactions.md

 least cover a minimum estimated fee.
 Here is how to calculate the minimum fee for each participant.

-The minimum witness weight for an input is 110.
+The minimum witness weight for an input is 107.

 In the following, the initiator has provided one input (P2WPKH), one change output (P2WPKH), and the funding output.
 The contributor has provided two inputs (P2WPKH) and two change outputs (P2WPKH).

 Assuming a `feerate` of 253 per kiloweight, the initiator's minimum fee is calculated as follows.
-Note that the feerate is rounded down to the nearest satoshi.
+Note that the feerate is rounded up to the nearest satoshi.

     initiator_weight = transaction_fields * 4
                      + segwit_fields
                      + p2wpkh_input * 4
                      + funding_output * 4
                      + p2wpkh_output * 4
-                     + input_count * 110 (minimum witness weight)
+                     + input_count * 107 (minimum witness weight)

     initiator_weight = 10 * 4
                      + 2
                      + 41 * 4
                      + 43 * 4
                      + 31 * 4
-                     + 110
+                     + 107

-    initiator_weight = 612
+    initiator_weight = 609

     initiator_fees = initiator_weight * feerate
-    initiator_fees = 612 * 253 / 1000
+    initiator_fees = 609 * 253 / 1000
-    initiator_fees = 154 sats
+    initiator_fees = 155 sats

 The contributor's minimum fee is calculated as follows.

     contributor_weight = 2 * p2wpkh_input * 4
                        + 2 * p2wpkh_output * 4
-                       + input_count * 110 (minimum witness weight)
+                       + input_count * 107 (minimum witness weight)

     contributor_weight = 2 * 41 * 4
                        + 2 * 31 * 4
-                       + 2 * 110
+                       + 2 * 107

-    contributor_weight = 796
+    contributor_weight = 790

     contributor_fees = contributor_weight * feerate
-    contributor_fees = 796 * 253 / 1000
+    contributor_fees = 790 * 253 / 1000
-    contributor_fees = 201 sats
+    contributor_fees = 200 sats

 This is an estimated fee.
-The peer MUST at least contribute the estimated fee, and MUST exceed the minimum fee in the case that their witness weight is greater than the estimated weight of 110 per input.
+The peer MUST at least contribute the estimated fee, and MUST exceed the minimum fee in the case that their witness weight is greater than the estimated weight of 107 per input.

 ## Expected Weight of the Commitment Transaction